perrybutler/rapidjs/README.md

 rapid.js
 ========

-Rapid.js is a Javascript templating engine designed for the Rapid Platform.
+Rapid.js is a Javascript templating engine designed for [the Rapid Platform](https://github.com/perrybutler/rapid-platform).
+Currently, Rapid Platform is provided via a WordPress theme/plugin, but this library supports the transition over to a pure Javascript framework that can be utilized in any solution, not just WordPress.

 #How It Works#